Hyponatremia treatment is aimed at addressing the underlying cause, if possible.

 - Intravenous fluids.
-Your doctor may recommend intravenous (IV) administration of a sodium solution to raise the sodium levels in your blood.
+Your doctor may recommend IV sodium solution to raise the sodium levels in your blood.
 This often requires a stay in the hospital.

 - Medications.
 You may take medications to manage the signs and symptoms of hyponatremia, such as headache, nausea and seizures.

 - Papadakis MA, ed., et al. Current Medical Diagnosis & Treatment 2014.
 53rd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2014. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=1.
 Accessed March 11, 2014.

 - Spasovski G. Clinical practice guideline on diagnosis and treatment of hyponatraemia.
 Nephrology Dialysis Transplantation.
 2014; 29(suppl):i1.

 - Longo DL, et al. Harrison's Online.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
 Accessed March 11, 2014.